Floor & Decor Holdings Inc. (FND): These Numbers Show Where NYSE:FND Stock Is Going Next

-Floor & Decor Holdings Inc. (NYSE: FND) is -38.00% lower on its value in year-to-date trading and has touched a low of $59.91 and a high of $145.89 in the current 52-week trading range.
+Floor & Decor Holdings Inc. (NYSE: FND) is -42.04% lower on its value in year-to-date trading and has touched a low of $59.91 and a high of $145.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FND stock was last observed hovering at around $87.04 in the last trading session, with the day’s loss setting it -6.43% off its average median price target of $100.00 for the next 12 months.
-It is also 28.03% off the consensus price target high of $112.00 offered by 20 analysts, but current levels are -24.02% lower than the price target low of $65.00 for the same period.
+The FND stock was last observed hovering at around $79.56 in the last trading session, with the day’s loss setting it -4.21%.

 Sponsored

-The stock witnessed a -14.27% loss in the last 1 month and extending the period to 3 months gives it a 21.95%, and is 5.00% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.87% over the week and 4.15% over the month.
+The stock witnessed a -18.11% gain in the last 1 month and extending the period to 3 months gives it a 16.10%, and is -6.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.30% over the week and 4.13% over the month.

 Floor & Decor Holdings Inc. is expected to release its quarterly report on 11/03/2022.The EPS is expected to grow by 43.60% this year.